 Fight against privatisation

 Privatisation squanders money which goes towards producing profit instead of delivering healthcare.
 It has also greatly increased inefficiency in our healthcare service.
 NHS hospitals operate now as conglomerates of different providers all working under one roof.
 And, it is impossible for them to run efficiently.
 The different providers do not not even communicate well with each other as they tie themselves up in knots trying to protect ‘trade secrets’.
-The whole business of CCGs putting services out to tender, assessing the bids that come in and awarding contracts can be time consuming and expensive in itself.

 If you question the validity of the arguments against privatisation just look at America.
 Their healthcare system is twice as expensive as ours yet half as efficient, More Americans go bankrupt because of healthcare costs than anywhere else in the world.
 Medicaid may exist but so many people do not qualify for it and often they don’t earn enough to pay hospital bills.
 Many Americans don’t find out until they are ill about all the things their insurance policy doesn’t cover.